 Bachelor of Science degrees are generally offered in science or technology fields such as computer science, biology, physics, chemistry, biochemistry, environmental science, and mathematics.

-Yes, a number of universities allow you to choose between a Bachelor of Arts or a Bachelor of Science in certain degree fields.
+Yes, a number of universities allow you to choose between these two types of degrees: a Bachelor of Arts or a Bachelor of Science in certain fields.
 For example, it’s common to see universities offering both a BA/BS in Business, Psychology, and Economics, to name a few.

 Many students find that a Bachelor of Arts offers more flexibility and elective courses, so it might be considered one of the easiest degrees depending on your major.
 That being said, math and science are a breeze for many technically-inclined students.
 For that reason, choosing between a BA or BS degree is largely a personal choice, especially if you feel that you are strong in the social sciences/humanities (B.A degree) or math and science (B.S. degree).